contao/docs/docs/manual/system/debug-mode.en.md

 The environment variable used for controlling the debug mode is called `APP_ENV` and needs to be set to `dev` in order to enable the debug mode.
-This environment variable could be set globally in your system or. within the configuration of your web application's web server.
+This environment variable could be set globally in your system or within the configuration of your web application's web server.
 It is also possible to set this environment variable via `.env` files in your project root.
 The content of this files should then be: